MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/authentication-commands.md

 ### App-only access via client credential with a certificate

 To use this method, the certificate is loaded from `Cert:\CurrentUser\My\` when `-CertificateThumbprint` or `-CertificateName` is specified.
-Ensure that the certificate you're using is present in the store before calling Connect-MgGraph.
+Make sure that the certificate you're using is present in the store before calling Connect-MgGraph.
 For more info, see [Use app-only authentication with the Microsoft Graph PowerShell SDK](app-only.md).

 - Using Certificate Thumbprint: